 With a network IDS, the biggest challenge — aside from false negatives and false positives — can be the sheer volume of alerts.
 When operating a network IDS, it’s critical your security personnel have the knowledge and skills to weed out false alarms and identify suspicious or malicious traffic the NIDS might have missed.

-A network IDS is just one important element of an overall security strategy within a managed detection and response (MDR) solution.
-With Fortra XDR and Fortra’s Alert Logic MDR, your comprehensive coverage includes our industry-leading network IDS across hybrid, cloud, and on-premises environments.
-Our always-on threat monitoring means we can detect network faster that can lead to shorter attacker dwell time and less damage to your environment.
+A network IDS is just one important element of an overall security strategy within managed security services solutions.
+With Fortra XDR and Fortra’s Alert Logic MDR, you gain unmatched protection with our industry-leading network IDS, securing hybrid, cloud, and on-prem environments.
+Our round-the-clock threat monitoring enables faster detection, reducing attacker dwell time and minimizing potential damage to your systems

 Fortra's Alert Logic Staff